sillsdev/FwSupportTools/vagrant/development/fwdev-u2204/basebox.md

       sudo apt install --assume-yes build-essential &&
       sudo /media/vagrant/VBox*/VBoxLinuxAdditions.run

-  * Right-click the CD icon on the panel and Eject the VirtualBox Additions disc.
+  * Right-click the CD icon on the panel or desktop and Eject the VirtualBox Additions disc.

   * In the guest machine window, choose Devices > Shared clipboard > Bidirectional.